muziejus/javascripting-english-major/9-dataset.md

 The jQuery selector, `$("#prologue a")`, is selecting every `<a>` tag inside `#prologue`.
 With the `click()` method, it says to execute a function whenever the user clicks on an `<a>` tag inside `#prologue`.
 And that function appends a string, “You clicked on a word!” to `#glosses`.
-Save, commit, reload, and start clicking on the words in the Prologue.
+Save, reload, and start clicking on the words in the Prologue.

 We have one more step, which is to have the gloss be printed, not “You clicked